 - Be administered or recognized by a federally or state-licensed hospital, health clinic, or medical doctor.

-Residents who contract a communicable disease and are deemed infectious by the Student Health Center or a health care provider will be required to abide by all medical recommendations in conjunction with self disclosure of information to roommates and or suitemates.
+Residents who contract a communicable disease and are deemed infectious by the Student Health Services or a health care provider will be required to abide by all medical recommendations in conjunction with self disclosure of information to roommates and or suitemates.
 Failure to comply with this policy will result in disciplinary action.
 There may be need for the Department of Housing and Residence Life staff or designee to enter the unit in order to provide cleaning of space and charges may be assessed.

 Health and Safety Inspections

 The University reserves the right to enter any suite or apartment at reasonable times to inspect, maintain, and repair the premises and furnishings.
 University Housing staff inspect units on a monthly basis for necessary repairs, cleanliness, policy compliance and safety guidelines.
 These Health and Safety Inspections will be announced at least twenty-four hours in advance through public posting.
 Each resident is expected to have read the Guidebook for information regarding items which are permitted in each unit.
 All electrical appliances and cords in use in a unit must not overload the circuit.
-Residential Life page 15
+Residential Life page 15 During an inspection any items found which violate a University Housing policy or otherwise pose a safety violation or risk, will be removed by University Housing or other University officials.
+Examples of policy violations may include, but are not limited to: candles and other open flame violations, halogen lamps, cable television splicing, unauthorized electrical appliances, pets and excessively dirty spaces.
+Items which violate a policy will be confiscated and may be returned after the owner of the items checks out of University Housing.
+Students found in violation of health and safety policies will be assessed a fine that will be applied to your student account.
+While Housing and Residence Life staff may choose to meet with a student, this is a separate process from the student conduct process.
+Students will be given notice of the violation in writing to their university email address.

 During an inspection any items found which violate a University Housing policy or otherwise pose a safety violation or risk, will be removed by University Housing or other University officials.
 Examples of policy violations may include, but are not limited to: candles and other open flame violations, halogen lamps, cable television splicing, unauthorized electrical appliances and pets.
 Items which violate a policy may be returned after the owner of the items checks out of University Housing.